davefernOS/Conversational_AI/README.md

 ## How to Use

 - Backend: https://79889e96.ngrok.io/ Already connected with dialog flow
-- Front End should be run on local host
+- Front End should be run on local host `python front_end.py` and then acessed at 0.0.0.0:5000

 ## How To Run